 Fees should be paid during registration each semester.
 You will not be admitted to class without having met your financial obligations to JSCC.
 Please make payments by cash, check or credit card (Visa, MasterCard, Discover & American Express) for the amount due.
-You may do so via jWeb, at the main campus or any of our satellite campus (Humboldt, Lexington, Savannah).
+You may do so via jWeb, at the main campus or any of our satellite campuses (Humboldt, Lexington, Savannah or Paris location).

 Registration for courses means that the student assumes responsibility for paying all tuition and fees associated with your student registration.
 It is the responsibility of the student to drop courses or withdraw from the College by the published deadlines.
 The student is responsible for all charges even if you did not attend any classes if you do not follow the correct drop and withdraw deadlines.